Permanence obligations

 Buying and selling property with permanence obligations

-It is recommended that landholders with registered sequestration projects who are selling their property inform prospective buyers and property agents of any permanence obligations associated with the property.
+Landholders with registered sequestration projects who are selling their property must inform prospective buyers and property agents of any permanence obligations associated with the property.

 BidCarbon Standard Scheme methods